Java Bootcamp

 • Java Operators and Expressions:

-• Introduction of operators; Arithmetic operators; Relational operators; Assignment operator; Logical operators; Increment and decrement operators.
+• Introduction of Java operators; Arithmetic operators; Relational operators; Assignment operator; Logical operators; Increment and decrement operators.

 • If statement; If - else statement; If- else if - else statement; Nested if - else; Switch Statements